kanidm/kanidm/designs/indexing.md

 and apply the filter to entry ID 1 - yielding a match or no match.

-Notice in the second, by promoting the "smaller" idl, we were able to save the work of the idl load and intersection as our first equality of "name" was more targetted?
+Notice in the second, by promoting the "smaller" idl, we were able to save the work of the idl load and intersection as our first equality of "name" was more targeted?

 Filter optimisation is about re-arranging these filters in the server using our insight to data to provide faster searches and avoid indexes that are costly unless they are needed.

-In this case, we would _demote_ any filter where Eq(class, ...) to the _end_ of the And, because it is highly likely to be less targetted than the other Eq types.
+In this case, we would _demote_ any filter where Eq(class, ...) to the _end_ of the And, because it is highly likely to be less targeted than the other Eq types.
 Another example would be promotion of Eq filters to the front of an And over a Sub term, wherh Sub indexes tend to be larger and have longer IDLs.